blynkkk/blynk-library/README.md

 [LinkedIn](https://www.linkedin.com/company/b-l-y-n-k/)

 ## Contributing
 We accept contributions from our community: stability bugfixes, new hardware support, or any other improvements.
-[Here](https://github.com/blynkkk/blynk-library/labels/help%20wanted) is a list of what you could help with.

 ### License
 This project is released under The MIT License (MIT)